 Once you enter your key, you will be redirected to your C2 Backup management web portal.
 Now the fun begins.

-Running your C2 Backup
+Running your C2 Backup (Windows OS)

 With C2 Backup you can have unlimited endpoints (devices) connected and backed up to your account as long as you have the space needed.